Chair – Robyn Archer AO

 Airlie is currently a Director of Ukoo – Complete People Solutions.
 Ukoo are specialist HR Consultants delivering tailor made outsourced HR Solutions for SMEs nationally.

 Airlie has been in management leadership roles in the private, public, philanthropic and not-for-profit sectors for over 25 years.

 Across her career, Airlie has worked for some well-known Australian organisations including Clayton Utz, Minter Ellison, Outward Bound, the Grains Research and Development Corporation, Kowalski Recruitment and Hynes Lawyers.

-Airlie is currently a Director of Arcadia College, Outward Bound Australia and the Thyne Reid Foundation.
+Airlie is currently a Director of Home of the Arts, Australian Certified Organic, Arcadia College and the Thyne Reid Foundation.
 She has an MBA and is a graduate of the Australian Institute of Company Directors.